olsaarik/msccl-pages/index.md

 collective communication algorithms for multiple accelerators supported by Microsoft Azure.
 MSCCL's enables hardware and application specific optimizations that can deliver huge speedups over unspecialized communication algorithms.

-This page show the speedup given by switching to [MSCCL](https://github.com/microsoft/msccl) from [NCCL](https://github.com/NVIDIA/nccl).
-To get these speedups in your Microsoft Azure workload follow [the instructions in msccl-tools](https://github.com/microsoft/msccl-tools#readme).
+The table below shows speedups given by switching from [NCCL](https://github.com/NVIDIA/nccl) to [MSCCL](https://github.com/microsoft/msccl).
+To get these speedups in your own Microsoft Azure workload follow [the instructions in msccl-tools](https://github.com/microsoft/msccl-tools#readme).

-# Speedups

 {% include_relative speedups_table.md %}